coinbase/payments-mcp/src/services/README.md

 **Key Responsibilities**:
 - Fetches local version from installed package.json
-- Retrieves remote version from `https://payments-mcp.coinbase.com/api/version`
+- Retrieves remote version from API endpoint
 - Compares versions using semver to determine if updates are needed
 - Validates version format and provides formatted output